OctopusDeploy/docs/docs/administration/security/cve/xss-and-octopus-deploy.md

 When you sign in to the Octopus Deploy web user interface, the server will send back an encrypted cookie called `OctopusIdentificationToken` in the response header with the `HttpOnly=true` cookie flag set.
 Even if an attacker could successfully execute a malicious script, the browser will prevent that script from accessing the session cookie.

-In the worst case where an attacker could steal the sesion cookie, Octopus Deploy actively prevents against [Cross-Site Request Forgery](csrf-and-octopus-deploy.md).
+In the worst case where an attacker could steal the session cookie, Octopus Deploy actively prevents against [Cross-Site Request Forgery](csrf-and-octopus-deploy.md).

 ### A strict Content Security Policy (CSP) is configured